bartubisgin/Cirq-FOPRA34-/README.md

 # FOPRA34: Simulating Quantum Many-body Dynamics on a Current Digital Computer

-This repository contains my code for the Advanced Lab Course on 'Simulating Quantum Many-body Dyanmics on a Current Digital Quantum Computer'.
+This repository contains my code for the Advanced Lab Course on *'Simulating Quantum Many-body Dyanmics on a Current Digital Quantum Computer'*.
 The advanced lab course (FOPRA) is a part of the Quantum Science & Technology MSc program at TUM/LMU.

 The aim of this advanced lab course was to get familiar with using Cirq, and also tap into some advanced methods relevant for cutting-edge quantum information and quantum simulation research.
 The scripts include the following: